samanthi23/python-for-machine-learning/math.md

 1. must start with a letter or _
 2. rest letters, numbers, underscores
 3. case sensitive different capitalizes are not equal or the same

+convention is to use snake case or snake_case

+lowercase except constants like PI = 3.1415926535897932384

+UpperCamelCase refers to a class

+__no_touchy__ private or left alone, two underscores